-Pre-Requisite: LP 101 Total Clock Hours: 60 Tuition: \$1733.00 anatomy and physiology of body systems (with special emphasis on the liver), biliary tree, pancreas, renal, thyroid, parathyroid, male and female reproductive systems, and the cardiovascular system.
+Pre-Requisite: LP 101 Total Clock Hours: 60 Tuition: \$1733.00 sonographer.
+This course will emphasize the structure and function of: body planes and directions, and basic anatomy and physiology of body systems (with special emphasis on the liver), biliary tree, pancreas, renal, thyroid, parathyroid, male and female reproductive systems, and the cardiovascular system.